 Those with fine hair are caught in a bind: they’re desperate to suds up their scalp to remove any excess oil, but don’t want to leave their ends high and dry.
 Here’s what to look for in a fine hair shampoo to keep your hair clean, healthy and bouncy:

-- Gentle cleansers: Fine hair gets greasy easily between washes.
-Reslan recommends looking for safe and effective, yet gentle cleansers, like sodium lauryl sarcosinate or cocamidopropyl betaine.
+• Gentle cleansers: Fine hair gets greasy easily between washes.
+Look for safe and effective, yet gentle cleansers, like sodium lauryl sarcosinate or cocamidopropyl betaine, says Caspara.
 Gentler cleaners should prevent any irritation and dryness on the scalp while removing any excess oil from the hair.
 If you still have questions about your shampoo or how often you should wash, consult your hairstylist.

-- Lightweight hydration: If a hair-care brand is boasting about the hydrating properties of its fine hair shampoo, Reslan said look elsewhere.
-That doesn't mean you can't find shampoo for fine hair with hydrating ingredients — there are a plethora of ingredients that hydrate hair without weighing it down.
+• Lightweight hydration: If a hair care brand is boasting about the hydrating properties of its fine hair shampoo, Caspara recommends looking elsewhere.
+That doesn’t mean you can’t find shampoo for fine hair with hydrating ingredients — there are a plethora of ingredients that hydrate hair without weighing it down.
 For example, multiple options on this list offer seed or fruit oil extracts, like Moringa seed (Oribe) or palmetto berry extract (R+Co).

 What to avoid if you have fine hair

-- Harsh cleansers: “Harsh cleansers such as sodium laureth/lauryl sulfate (SLS,) can irritate the scalp and affect hair growth over time,” said Reslan.
+• Harsh cleansers: “Harsh cleansers such as sodium laureth/lauryl sulfate (SLS) can irritate the scalp and affect hair growth over time,” says Caspara.
 Not all stylists are in agreement on sulfates, however.
-Experts in our guide to purple shampoos, for example, noted that sulfates won’t dry out your hair if used in moderation.
-But for fine hair, Reslan still recommends looking for shampoos without sulfates since they’re gentler on the scalp, and people with fine hair don’t have the same protection that thicker hair provides
+Experts in our guide to purple shampoos, for example, note that sulfates won’t dry out your hair if used in moderation.
+But for fine hair, look for shampoos without sulfates since they’re gentler on the scalp, and people with fine hair don’t have the same protection that thicker hair provides, according to Caspara.

-- Too much conditioner: Alfonso says that while fine hair shampoo can be helpful for bounce and volume, the most important thing you can do is rinse out any and all conditioner, or avoid using too much conditioner in the first place.
+• Too much conditioner: While fine hair shampoo can be helpful for bounce and volume, the most important thing you can do is rinse out any and all conditioner, or avoid using too much in the first place to avoid flattening the hair.
 “Don’t put conditioner from scalp to ends.
-Definitely just focus on the very ends, and if you’re wanting the most volume that day and [if] you can skip conditioner without your hair feeling super brittle, go ahead and do that,” she said.
-“Conditioner is what really flattens the hair.”
-She also recommended rinsing with cool water for that “plump, bouncy volume.”
+Just focus on the very ends, and if you’re wanting the most volume that day and [if] you can skip conditioner without your hair feeling super brittle, go ahead and do that,” says Alfonso.
+Also, rinse your hair with cool water for “bouncy volume,” she says.

-- Heavy conditioners: Fine hair does need conditioning to help rebalance and hydrate.
-Aylward recommended conditioners with a lighter-weight, fluid-like consistency that won’t weigh your hair down, such as the R+Co Bleu Ingenious Thickening Conditioner.
+• Heavy conditioners: Fine hair does need conditioning to help rebalance and hydrate.
+Aylward recommends conditioners with a lighter-weight, fluid-like consistency that won’t weigh your hair down, such as the R+Co Bleu Ingenious Thickening Conditioner.
 Other lightweight conditioners specifically created for fine hair include the Living Proof Full Conditioner and Philip B Weightless Conditioning Water.

 Meet our experts